devbookhq/devbookctl/README.md

   python3-pip
 ```

-Note: Don't use the `CMD` or `ENTRYPOINT` commands in the Dockerfile.
-See section bellow on how to start a process as soon as a VM boots up.
+Note: Don't use the `CMD` or the `ENTRYPOINT` commands in the Dockerfile.
+See the section bellow on how to start a process as soon as a VM boots up.

 #### `dbk.toml`
 The [TOML](https://toml.io/en/) configuration file.
-The minimaln configuration file contains a `start_cmd` field.
+The minimal configuration file contains just the `id` field.

 ```toml
 # Required.
 Unique ID for your Devbook VM.